Llantrisant and Taff Vale Junction Railway: Broad gauge railways

 A trunk railway came to the area when the South Wales Railway opened between Chepstow and Swansea on 18 June 1850; it was a broad gauge line allied to the Great Western Railway.
 A Llantrisant station was opened on the line, although it was located nearly two miles from the town.
 The town of Cowbridge, which had been on the route of a mail coach for many years, felt the disadvantage of being by-passed keenly, and there was much discussion of how a branch line railway might be built; these talks were not fruitful for some years, however.

 On the north side of the South Wales Railway route matters were more successful, for the Ely Valley Railway was incorporated by the Ely Valley Railway Act 1857 (20 & 21 Vict. c. xli).
 This railway was primarily intended to reach the mineral districts close to Llantrisant, with branches to Glanmychydd (or Castellau), and Gellyrhaidd, near Hendreforgan.
 In 1858 further authority was obtained to build a branch to Mwyndy and Broviskin (Brofiscin).
 These were broad gauge lines, allied to the South Wales Railway, but this proved to be a considerable disadvantage, frustrating easy access to Cardiff Docks and the ironworks of Merthyr and Dowlais.

 The Ely Tidal Harbour and Railway had been incorporated in 1856, and the following year it changed its name to the Penarth Harbour Dock and Railway, on getting authority to construct a dock at Penarth.
 It was constructing a railway from the Taff Vale Railway at Radyr; the intention was to provide an alternative to Cardiff Docks and the railways approaching them, which were exceedingly congested.
 The railway part of this was complete on 18 July 1859, although the dock construction took considerably longer.
 In January 1859 the Penarth company, seeing a commercial opportunity, approached the Ely Valley Railway proposing a physical connection between their lines, enabling Ely Valley production to be shipped at Penarth.
-Under this scheme, the Ely Valley Company would convert its gauge to narrow (standard) gauge.
+Under this scheme, the Ely Valley Railway Company would convert its gauge to narrow (standard) gauge.

-The Ely Valley company found favour in the proposals; the cheapest way to make the physical connection would be over the South Wales Railway main line between Llantrisant and a point immediately west of Cardiff station, joining the Penarth line there.
+The Ely Valley Railway Company found favour in the proposals; the cheapest way to make the physical connection would be over the South Wales Railway main line between Llantrisant and a point immediately west of Cardiff station, joining the Penarth line there.
 The talks seemed to be progressing well, but were abandoned by the Ely Valley company abruptly, and shortly afterwards the Great Western Railway (not the South Wales Railway) leased the Ely Valley line, in order to secure access to its locomotive coal colliery at Gyfeillon.
 Daniel Gooch wrote:

 "Our object in taking the line would be chiefly for getting a connection to our own colliery and also to get, some day, into the steam coal not yet opened out."

 The lease was effective from 1 January 1861.
 On 2 August 1860 the Ely Valley Railway had opened its main line from Llantrisant to Penrhiwfer.